appcypher/requests/README.md

     flask run
     ```

-## TESTING
+## ✅ TESTING
 ##### REQUIREMENTS
-- Sames as installation requirements
+- Sames as installation requirements.

 ##### STEPS
-- You can run all the tests with:
+- You can run all the tests in a single swoop.
+Test coverage is currently 100%.
+    ```bash
+    pipenv shell
+    ```

     ```bash
     pytest
     ```